Media football: Reception

-Journalists note the popularity of media football.
-Ivan Kovalchuk from Eurosport wrote that "current schoolchildren are more interested in watching" media football than RPL.
+Journalists have noticed the popularity of media football.
+Ivan Kovalchuk from Eurosport wrote that schoolchildren are "more interested" in watching media football than the RPL.
 Shamil Gadzhiev from Life emphasized that interest to football bloggers is "sometimes even greater than in recognized sports masters".
 Sergey Mikhailichenko from Football Culture wrote that today media football is "a fairly serious topic with good investments and a large audience coverage".

-Vasily Utkin believes that media football should not be singled out as a separate phenomenon.
+The highly influential football commentator Vasily Utkin believed that media football should not be singled out as a separate phenomenon.
 Anzor Kavazashvili has a positive attitude towards media football.
 Some other former and current professional football players, such as Oleg Kornaukhov, Sergei Bozhin and Denis Yakuba, on the contrary, are skeptical about media football.

-Konstantin Krinsky from Championat.com writes that media football is "a great promoter of the Russian Cup at the lower stages".
-Minister of Sports Oleg Matytsin spoke positively about the participation of media teams in the Russian Cup.
+Konstantin Krinsky from Championat.com has noted the participation of media football teams in the Russian Cup and says that it is "a great promoter" during the early rounds.
+This has been repeated by Russian Minister of Sports Oleg Matytsin.

 Mikhail Kerzhakov believes that media football will not be more popular than professional football.
 Kirill Malyarov wonders why some footballers prefer media football over professional football.
 Igor Osinkin called media football "quite interesting", but does not believe that it will replace professional football in the near future.

+In September 2022, the media outlet The Bookmaker Ratings expressed its support for media football and signed a partnership agreement with the Fight Nights team belongs to the athlete Kamil Gadzhiev.